-Popular legal analyst Jeffrey Toobin was suspended from The New Yorker and put on leave at CNN earlier this week after an embarrassing Zoom incident.
+Popular legal analyst Jeffrey Toobin was suspended from The New Yorker and put on leave at CNN earlier this week after an embarrassing Zoom incident (masturbating on Zoom).
 Thinking that his computer camera and audio was turned off, Toobin masturbated during an election simulation between The New Yorker and WNYC radio employees.
 Toobin claims he unknowingly exposed himself to his colleagues when he thought his camera and microphone were off.

 “I am quite sure that Toobin didn’t realize that the people on the New Yorker call could see him,” Gessen said.
 “I suspect he thought that when the breakout rooms started, he was disconnected, and he didn’t realize we’d all returned to a live camera.”
 Said Masha Gessen, a New Yorker colleague to the New York Times.